 Professional Development Committee

 Strategic Partnerships and Sponsorships

-WWPR created this committee to facilitate the planning, promotion and execution of the Emerging Leaders Awards (ELA) Program, which recognizes rising stars in the industry.
-This year’s ELA program will showcase six of the field’s most talented young women (ages 23-30) for their professional accomplishments.
-Three awardees from the six finalists will be named at the award ceremony based on not only their contributions thus far, but for their potential to contribute to the industry for many years to come, making them truly emerging leaders.
+The Emerging Leaders Awards (ELA) recognizes rising stars in the communications industry aged 23-30.
+The award ceremony showcases six of the industry’s most talented young professionals for their career accomplishments.
+Three of the six finalists will be named as honorees at the event to recognize their contributions and their potential in the industry, making them truly emerging leaders.

-For additional information or to volunteer, contact committee co-chairs Emily Hughes or Lauren Smith at email@example.com.
+For additional information or to volunteer, contact committee co-chairs Andrea Huggins or Tahira Christmon at firstname.lastname@example.org.